πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 The Players: Everyone Against Everyone

-Syria became the most complex proxy war of the 21st century.
-At various points, the US was simultaneously fighting ISIS, supporting the Kurds (whom Turkey was fighting), arming rebels (some of whom fought other US-armed rebels), and avoiding conflict with Russia (which was bombing US-backed groups).
-It was chaos with a budget.
+The most complex proxy war of the 21st century.
+At various points, the US was simultaneously fighting ISIS, supporting Kurds (whom Turkey was fighting), arming rebels (some of whom fought other US-armed rebels), and avoiding Russia (which was bombing US-backed groups).
+Chaos with a budget.

 PlayerBacked By